ruvents/ruwork-frujax/README.md

 ### source

 Type: `null|<selector>`.
-Default: `null`.
+Default: frujax element.

-If `null`, the current element is used.
-This option allows to set an element which will provide data for the request.
-If source is a form, jQuery Form Plugin will be used.
-Otherwise all form controls within source will be serialized with [.serializeArray()](https://api.jquery.com/serializeArray/) and merged into data.
+This option allows to set a selector for elements which will provide data for the request.
+If source is a form element, jQuery Form Plugin will be used.
+Otherwise data from selected elements will be retrieved with [.serializeArray()](https://api.jquery.com/serializeArray/).

+Source data has lower priority.
+It will be recursively replaced by `data` option and data of the `ajaxOptions` argument of the `request` method.

 ### target